octave-app/octave-app-bundler/docs/Developer Notes.md

 We have a dependency on svn for one reason only, to download netpbm, which does not do normal releases with tarballs or other distribution archives.
 This is a bummer because subversion is big: it depends on ruby, which depends on rust.
 That's like a GB of installs and a long time building.
 Dep chain: octave -> fig2dev -> netpbm.
 My `fig2dev-octapp` and `netpbm-octapp` formulae are an attempt to avoid the subversion dependency, but I haven't been able to get them working reliably yet as of 2023.

 As of 2024-01, the `brew install subversion` is unconditional.
 Would be nice to have it be conditional on whether the formuale we're using for the build actually require svn.
 Nontrivial: would require chasing a couple levels of dependencies.
 Maybe there's a `brew depends` or `brew depends-tree` command that can walk the dependency tree for us and we can just grep for netpbm vs. netpbm-octapp?
 As of 2024-01-18, working on an experimental version of this, using `brew deps --include-build octave-octapp@8.4.0 | grep netpbm | grep -v netpbm-octapp`.
 So far, I think it can detect this case, but I don't have a current working netpbm-octave formula that can be used to give me the no-svn-needed case.

+### Tool version dependencies

+As of 2024-03, some of the package builds are broken under Xcode 15.3, so you need to use older versions like Xcode 15.2 and Xcode CLT 15.1.
+See this [#266 "Qt 5.15 builds fail... with Xcode 15.3" bug](https://github.com/octave-app/octave-app/issues/266).